hhhezhang/llama-from-scratch-with-flax/README.md

 It uses Flax/Jax as the machine learning framework instead of Pytorch.

-It also fixes some of the issues in the original repo.
+It also includes improvements and fixes some of the issues in the original repo.